 Despite the obvious dangers associated with running a red light, more than half of Americans admit to running red lights.
 The extra amount of time saved by running a red light is not worth risking your life and someone else’s to save a few minutes.

 There is an ongoing debate concerning whether red light cameras make intersections safer and reduce the amount of running of red lights at intersections.
 The cameras take pictures of cars entering the intersection after the light has turned red.
 These drivers are sent a ticket from the city or county for the violation.

 Most studies confirm that fewer drivers attempt to beat red lights when there are cameras at intersections enforcing the law.
 However, the number of accidents at intersections with cameras may actually go up.
-There are more rear end collisions at intersection with cameras because drivers may slam on their brakes to avoid a ticket.
+There are more rear-end collisions at intersections with cameras because drivers may slam on their brakes to avoid a ticket.

 Red Light Swearing Match

 After someone is injured by the negligence of another driver running a red light, it is not uncommon for the negligent driver to claim his light was green.
 If both sides claim they had a green light and there are no independent witnesses, the insurance companies will refuse to accept their insured’s liability.
 The injured party will be forced to file a lawsuit against the other driver.
 The burden of proof is on the plaintiff, so winning a case at trial can be difficult if it is a swearing match between the two drivers.